 History of New Mexico Vacation & Historical Vacation

-Living History in New Mexico
+Living History and Culture of New Mexico

 From a land before time to the land of tomorrowNew Mexico is a land of ancient cultures granting us a rich and unique collective story.
 The history of New Mexico begins over 10,000 years ago when the earliest known inhabitants of this land wandered through the area hunting long-extinct animals and leaving the first human marks on the state’s remarkable landscape.
 Each Heritage Hotels & Resort tells a unique piece of New Mexico's history through our architecture, design, artwork, decor, cuisine and entertainment.